rpetrusha/docs/docs/csharp/expression-trees-execution.md

 ```

 If you use it in an expression as shown below, you'll get an
-`ObjectDisposedException` when you execute the code referenced
+<xref:System.ObjectDisposedException> when you execute the code referenced
 by the `Resource.Argument` property:

 ```csharp